 Annotate | Controls whether the member will display data (not checked) or comments (checked) on the Forms.
 Make sure the Query includes annotation and text cells option is also checked in the relevant Form. |

-AccountType: The AccountType property defines the GL account type for members of the Account Dimension.
-Setting this property will also define the natural account aggregation behavior of the member within an Account hierarchy.
-Examples of values for this field include but are not limited to the following: Income, Expense, Liability, Ratio, Equity, Unit, Header.
+The Account Dimension comes with another pre-defined Attribute called AccountType.
+The AccountType Attribute defines the GL account type for Members of the Account Dimension.
+Setting this Attribute will also define the natural account aggregation behavior of the Member within an Account Hierarchy.
+Possible values for this field include but are not limited to: Income, Expense, Liability, Ratio, Equity, Unit, and Header.

 Add and Delete Members